 Patient Communication

-- Every patient should have access to the Internet. - Every patient should have a device capable of digital communication and interaction. - Smart phone - iPad - Computer - Patient should have access to all their health data.
+- Every patient should have access to the Internet. - Every patient should have a device capable of digital communication and interaction. - Smart phone - iPad - Computer - Patient should have access to all their health data, delivered in an understandable language.

 COMMUNITY